RIAD-IIT7/EVM-Windows-App_1-2/README.md

 # EVM-Windows-App_1-2
-Windows application for EVM with voters' database.
+Java based Windows application for EVM with voters' database.